OzerLab/yolodrone_plus/README.md

    |        |        |        └——————0000002.jpg
    |        |        |        └——————0000003.jpg
 ```

+After all three datasets which are trainset (7.53 GB), valset (1.48 GB) and testset-dev (2.145 GB) downloaded and unzipped please remove the downloaded .zip folders.

 ## Prepare UAV Datasets
 <!---The code for converting [VisDrone Dataset](http://aiskyeye.com/) and [SkyDatav1](https://www.skydatachallenge.com/) is available in this repository.
 As also mentioned in the official repository of the [YOLOv5](https://github.com/ultralytics/yolov5) the YOLO labelling for is different than COCO. utils.py will convert the coco format of the visDrone and skydata to YOLO format.
 Also, the code for converting the VisDrone-MOT dataset to VisDrone-DT format is available in this repository. -->